Alexey Goloborodko: Television appearances

 A documentary program about him was made for Russian television channel REN-TV, in 2003, when he was aged nine.

 In late 2007 Alexey took part in the very popular and influential TV talent competition:- Минута Славы, or Minuta Slavy - "A Minute Of Fame".
 It's the Russian show from the "Got Talent" franchise.
 This was the event that made him a household name throughout his country, and brought him to the attention of many abroad as well.

 In the first round he performed a ballet and contortion routine: The Swan.
 The musical accompaniment was Ave Maria by Charles Gounod, played on wine glasses, crystal xylophone and bass guitar by the St. Petersburg trio Crystal Harmony.
 There was a very enthusiastic response from the audience, and he won easily.

 In the second round the act was: Sun God, based on a classical Indian dance.
 Alexey's elaborate costume was designed to look as though it was made from gold and jewels.
 The music was a recorded version of Recuerdos de la Alhambra by Francisco Tárrega.
 Again there was an ecstatic response from the audience, and again he won the round.

 In the third round Alexey performed Obsession, his trademark contortion act using two folding chairs.
 The audience loved it, the judges apparently did not, and the eventual winner of the competition was Dmitry Bulkin, with his acrobatic performance on a vertical pole.
 There was a complaint by Rodin that Bulkin had misled the organizers of the competition, by claiming to be an amateur, and a car mechanic by trade, when he had actually performed in the Cirque du Soleil, and other prestigious circuses.

 In February 2010 he took part in the Channel TF1 French TV Talent Show Qui Sera le Meilleur ce Soir?
 He won the first round, a one on one competition with twelve-year-old Swiss contortionist Zoé Pauli-Bruttin.
 In the final, however, the judges opined that he came across as a professional intruding into a contest for amateurs, and he lost to Loan and Emeryck, two much younger children with a dance act.
-Thus he was the accuser last time, the accused this time.